tri-cods/html-css/sections/classes.md

 </ul>
 ```
 <br/>
+## Tip
-*Tip: If you run into an error, be sure to check your punctuation.
+If you run into an error, be sure to check your punctuation.
 Often times it is a mistype, or overlooking a semi-colon, etc.*
 <br/>
 <br/>